pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 ```go
 _, err := fridge.GetP("clean kitchen")
 ```
 If we are willing to remove the note that says that we need to clean the kitchen.
+Note that we use the blank identifier `_` to store the tuple since we don't really care about it in this example.

 ## 1.8 Tuples are content-addressable with pattern matching